Discusses the misrepresentations of Should you believe in the Trinity?

 their devotions to God the Father and to Jesus Christ, the Son of God, and they recognised the … Holy Spirit; but there

-was no thought of these three being an actual Trinity, co-equal and united in One.”—The Paganism in Our Christianity.
+was no thought of these three being an actual Trinity, co-equal and united in One.”—

 “At first the Christian faith was not Trinitarian … It was not so in the apostolic and sub-apostolic ages, as